 Definition 1.
-The desequentialization D(t) of a LJT $t = (I, \leq, \leftarrow, f)$ on an arena A is just the thick subtree (I, \leftarrow^) of A.
+The desequentialization D(t) of a LJT $t = (I, \leq, \leftarrow, f)$ is just the thick subtree (I, \leftarrow^) , seen up to re-indexing (§1.c).

 (2.f).
-A thick subtree (t, f) is equitable when t has as many positive nodes as negative nodes.
+A thick subtree (t, f) is equitable when t has as much positive nodes as negative nodes.
 Observe that the thick subtree associated with an even-length, legal play is equitable.
 Conversely if a thick subtree (t, f) of an arena A is equitable then there exists a total order extending t into an even length legal play.
-(Proof by cases on the number of leaves and internal nodes of t of each polarity).
+(Proof by cases on the number of leaves and strict nodes of t of each polarity).